 Contact: Dr. Bogdan Fedeles and Dr. Michael DeMott

 This Facilities Core is overseen by Drs.
 Bogdan Fedeles and Michael DeMott.
-The Bioimaging and Chemical Analysis Facilities Core is a central resource in analytical chemistry, separation science, metabolomics, and proteomics for Center members.
-It is a world-class chromatography and mass spectrometry facility, and provides CEHS members with state-of-the-art chemical separation, identification, and quantification capabilities, along with consultation for training, experimental design, and data interpretation.
+The Bioimaging and Chemical Analysis Facilities Core is a central resource in analytical chemistry, separation science, metabolomics, and proteomics for Center members, and provides research participants with analytical expertise, training, and access to state-of-the-art instrumentation.
+This Facilities Core is home to a world-class chromatography and mass spectrometry facility, and provides CEHS members with state-of-the-art molecular separation, identification, and quantification capabilities, along with consultation for training, experimental design, and data interpretation.